 As soon as your dog is ready, you should begin training because this will give them the structure and discipline they need to remain happy and free of stress in their new home.
 Dogs that aren’t trained lack those things and can really suffer as a result.
 You should look to begin puppy training process at the earliest opportunity to ensure your dog gets to where it needs to be as soon as possible.

 Finally, you need to remember that it’s important to simply be patient and give your dog the time he or she needs to adjust to the new surroundings.
 It’s not something that is necessarily going to come about after one night.
 It can take time for some dogs, and for others, it can happen very quickly indeed.
-Either way, try to be there to help them through the process of settling in.
+Either way, try to be there to help them through the process of settling into the new place.

 A new dog coming into a new home is always going to be tricky, and it might not be much fun at all, to begin with.
 But if you give your dog the time and help they need to settle in, it’ll all be worth it for you in the long-term.
 Your dog will be happier and more comfortable in your home sooner if you make the most of the tips discussed here.

-Thank you to our contributor for these tips.
+Thank you to our contributors for these tips.
 It’s so important that we know how to help a newly-adopted dog put his best paw forward!